Le Tonkinois Varnish

 Can you repair my Eberspacher heater if I send it to you?

-We do this part of the website as a hobby not as a commercial business.
-Our other interests take up a lot of our time so we do not repair or service Eberspacher heaters.
+I do this part of the website as a hobby not as a commercial business.
+Other interests take up a lot of my time so I do not repair or service Eberspacher heaters.
 Dealers provide that facility.

 Can I make it quieter?